 Thermal pads are an increasingly unique part of NEDC’s business.
 They are offered in so many different flavors, they are almost like ice cream.
 Some thermal pads are pliable, some aren’t.
 Some offer unusually high thermal conductivity, while others offer an economical thermal conductivity.
 Another quality of thermal pads is electrical isolation.
 Some thermal pads offer it and some don’t.
 However, this isolation is not always required in applications.
 One of the more popular non-electrically isolating TIMs offered by Bergquist is the Q-Pad series.

 This material comes in an elegant black.
-Q-Pad II is offered plain or with PSA (pressure-sensitive adhesive) on one side.
+Q Pad II is also known as SIL PAD TSP Q2500.
+This material is offered plain or with PSA (pressure-sensitive adhesive) on one side.
 In addition, this material is offered in both sheet and roll form.
 For this reason, much bigger parts are normally fabricated out of Q-Pad II.
 NEDC oftens die-cuts custom parts out of Q-Pad II.
-If you feel you have an application that could utilize this material or would like a quote, please contact email@example.com.
+If you feel you have an application that could utilize this material or would like a quote, please contact firstname.lastname@example.org.
 NEDC keeps stock of the non PSA version of Q-Pad II.